DaphneJimmy/Missed-Medical-Appointment-Prediction-Using-Machine-Learning_Python-Language_Final-Year-Project-UMS/README.md

-# MissedMedicalAppointmentPredictionUsingMachineLearning_PythonLanguage_FinalYearProjectUMS (This is to check the accuracy of the machine learning prediction in Jupyter_Anaconda)
+# MissedMedicalAppointmentPredictionUsingMachineLearning_PythonLanguage_FinalYearProjectUMS (This is the support vector machine.
+The No Show issue dataset was
+used to allow the system to predict whether patient missed the appointment or not based on their gender, age, and various other metrics)

  In:  import pandas as pd
       import numpy as np